Reviewed for 2018

 2. Avoid financial ruin

-Public Liability claims can be hugely expensive to cover.
-If a business had to pay the costs involved with an accident which resulted in a claim for compensation, it could possibly be liable to pay thousands - even hundreds of thousands of pounds.
-For a small business finding this sort of money would most likely be impossible and therefore closing the business may be the only option.
+Public liability claims can be hugely expensive to cover.
+If a business had to pay the costs involved with an accident which resulted in a claim for compensation, it could possibly be liable to pay thousands or even hundreds of thousands of pounds.
+For a small business, finding this sort of money would most likely be impossible, and therefore closing the business may be the only option.

 3. Protect your clients from harm and their property from damage